The Crowley-Nordstr\"om invariants of $G_2$-Structures on Aloff--Wallach Spaces: Introduction and main results

+\begin{remark} Aloff--Wallach spaces also produce examples of pairs of closed manifolds admitting nearly-parallel $G_2$-structures that are homeomorphic but not diffeomorphic, similarly to the results from \cite{Crowley2021} for manifolds with parallel $G_2$-structures.
+This follows from the homeomophism and diffeomorphism classification of Aloff--Wallach spaces given in \cite{Kreck1991}. \end{remark}

-We also compare the $\bar{\nu}$-invariants of the nearly-parallel $G_2$-structures associated to 3-Sasakian structure $\varphi_{ts}$ with the squashed nearly parallel $G_2$-structure $\varphi_{sq}$.
+We also compare, for an arbitrary 3-Sasakian manifold, the nearly-parallel $G_2$-structures associated to a 3-Sasakian structure $\varphi_{ts}$ with the squashed nearly parallel $G_2$-structure $\varphi_{sq}$.
 We note that these structure are in fact homotopic through $G_2$-structures inducing the metrics of positive scalar curvature, and hence

-In particular, this shows that $\bar{\nu}$-invariant does not distinguish between these nearly parallel $G_2$-structures, even though they can be distinguished using finer gauge-theoretic methods such as deformed $G_2$-instantons \cite{Lotay2022}.